-As regards the first deferred part, it must not be exercised within 12 months of the start of the deferral period.
+As regards to the first deferred part, it must not be paid earlier than 12 months from the start of the deferral period.
 The deferral period ends when entitlement to the variable remuneration was granted or if the amount was reduced to zero because of a malus agreement.